xanderstevenson/no/README.md

 ---------------

-## A presentation and interactive coding & IoT activity for Cisco DevNet.
+## A Presentation and Interactive Coding & IoT Activity for Cisco DevNet.

 ---